Guidance

 This document should be read alongside:

-• guidance on applying Duty of Candour and disclosing audit results: this provides NHS Screening Programmes advice on how to share results of the audit with women should they wish to receive this information
+• guidance on applying duty of candour and disclosing audit results: this provides NHS Screening Programmes advice on how to share results of the audit with women should they wish to receive this information

-• interval cancers and applying duty of candour toolkit: this provides breast screening programme specific advice including details of the e-learning for health module and patient information
+• interval cancers and applying the duty of candour toolkit: this provides breast screening programme specific advice including details of the e-learning for health module and patient information

 Breast screening and interval cancers

-1.4 Interval cancer definitions
+1.4 Interval cancer definition

 A screening interval cancer is a breast cancer diagnosed in the interval between scheduled screening episodes in women who have been screened and issued with a normal screening result.